High School

 UNIVERSITY-MODEL® SCHOOL

 HOPE Academy graduates are college prepared, character witnesses for Christ.
 They have clarity of purpose and vision for an epic life.
 Author John Eldridge said, “the greatest tragedy is not recognizing the significance of our role.”
 HOPE students are launched into this world ready, knowing God created them with purpose and it is good.
-HOPE Academy will graduated its first class in May 2019.
+HOPE Academy graduated its first class in May 2019.

 For more information about our high school curriculum and resources, click the button below.